-Getting leads from Colleagues, Internal Business Referrals, Inter-departmental Referring or Cross-selling, whatever you call it – either way you’re maximising the value of your clients.
-Here’s some simple tips – but be aware of the common problems.
+Getting leads from colleagues, internal referrals, and Inter-departmental referring or cross-selling, whatever you call it - either way you're maximising the value of your clients.
+Here's some simple tips - but be aware of the common problems.

 This post is for any firm or individual that has clients, rather than customers.
-It follows on from our other blogs on Referral Marketing and from info on our main website.
-Referral Marketing is the best business development strategy there is for Service Providers…
+It follows on from our other articles on referral marketing, which is the best business development strategy there is for Service Providers.

 Some firms are good at inter-departmental referring others are not; either way your strategy for dealing with this should be included in your overall Marketing Plan.